franzbu/EnhancedSpaces.spoon/README.md

 ### Switching Between Windows

-Apart from switching between all windows, for which you will obviously use macOS' integrated window switcher (Command-Tab) or the third party switcher of your choice, such as [AltTab](https://alt-tab-macos.netlify.app/), additional possibilities have been implemented in EnhancedSpaces for window-switching, namely (1) switching between the windows on the current mSpace and (2) switching between references of windows ('sticky windows').
+Apart from switching between all windows, for which you obviously use macOS' integrated window switcher (Command-Tab) or the third party switcher of your choice, such as [AltTab](https://alt-tab-macos.netlify.app/), additional possibilities have been implemented in EnhancedSpaces for window-switching, namely (1) switching between the windows on the current mSpace and (2) switching between references of windows ('sticky windows').

 #### Switching between Windows of the Current mSpace